borela-tech/js-toolbox/src/configs/README.md

-The configuration for each tool in this directory run on their own processes, the flags chosen in the CLI will be passed through the `TEMP_BORELA_JS_TOOLBOX` env variable as a JSON string.
+Files in this directory will run on a different process, the flags chosen in the CLI will be passed through the `TEMP_BORELA_JS_TOOLBOX` env variable as a JSON string.

-The `toolbox-settings.js` file loads the flags in sequence from:
+The `toolbox-settings.js` file loads the settings in sequence from:

 * `package.json` file;
 * `borelarc` file;